Chart Color Schemes

 Age

-Bundaberg East - Kalkie's median age exceeds the national pattern
+Bundaberg East - Kalkie's population is slightly older than the national pattern